saciestudio/video_showcase/chapter1.md

 ---
-title       : Datacamp Retreat 2016_September
+title       : DataCamp Retreat 2016_September
 description : This page contains videos which are not related to any course attachments : slides_link :